| Package Data | |

 php artisan parse:repository ClassName

-is the same as the class within Parse, but if not you can use the --parse-class=ParseClass
+Like subclasses, it is assumed that ClassName is the same as the class within Parse, but if not you can use the --parse-class=ParseClass option to set it manually.

 By default, this command will generate both a contract and an implementation that extends an abstract base class, providing a full-featured repository that's ready to go.

-If you'd rather just generate an implementation, you can use --which="implementation"
+If you'd rather just generate an implementation, you can use --which="implementation".

-to learn what methods are available.
+See \LaraParse\Repositories\Contracts\ParseRepository to learn what methods are available.

 If you want to bind the implementation to the contract you can populate the repositories array in the parse.php config (http://laravel.com/docs/5.0/container#binding-interfaces-to-implementations)